Whatever Happened To Toor After Shark Tank?

 Desinor came into the Tank seeking $500,000 for 10% of his company.
 At this point, all of Desinor's sales had come from Kickstarter, where he managed to presale 800 units, which equated to a little over $100,000 in sales.
 Eventually, Barbara Corcoran and Kevin O'Leary go in on a deal together to do $200,000 for 10% and a $300,000 line of credit.

-Toor isn't available for purchase as of January 2023
+Toor is no longer available for purchase

 According to the Shark Tank Blog recap of this product, the deal with Barbara Corcoran and Kevin O'Leary never closed.
 In 2018, inventor Junior Desinor shipped the boxes purchased from Kickstarter and partnered with Touch of Modern, but nothing came from it.
 Although Desinor's deal with Corcoran and O'Leary fell through, Shark Tank Recap says that Desinor stayed in contact with Corcoran.
 This makes sense since he created Toor initially as a real estate tool and Corcoran reigns supreme in that industry.